1. User API

 Parameters:

-• m_lhs – number of latin hypercube samples
+• m_random (int) – number of random samples

-• m_levels – number of levels per factor for full factorial
+• m_levels (int) – number of levels per factor for full factorial

-• lb – lower bound on the factors
+• lb (np.ndarray) – lower bound on the factors

-• ub – upper bound on the factors
+• ub (np.ndarray) – upper bound on the factors

-• dx – finite difference step size (if None, analytical partials are used)
+• dx (float) – finite difference step size

 2. Core API